apache/doris/docs/en/administrator-guide/operation/tablet-repair-and-balance.md

 ## Duplicate Equilibrium

 Doris automatically balances replicas within the cluster.
 Currently supports two rebalance strategies, BeLoad and Partition.
+BeLoad rebalance will consider about the disk usage and replica count for each BE.
+Partition rebalance just aim at replica count for each partition, this helps to avoid hot spots.
+If you want high read/write performance, you may need this.
+Note that Partition rebalance do not consider about the disk usage, pay more attention to it when you are using Partition rebalance.
+The strategy selection config is not mutable at runtime.

 ### BeLoad